 Yellow dust blows through northern China each year, irritating eyes and lungs, causing low visibility for traffic, and creating yucky smog.
 Though dust storms can occur in winter, the prime season for this is spring, especially in March and April.
 The best option is to check the radar map and stay inside to avoid dust and pollutants.

-Infamous for its poor air quality, Beijing still ranks among the top 200 most polluted cities in the world (coming in at 122).
 Though it is set to reduce its atmospheric particle matter (PM) rate in the coming years, its air quality levels are currently four times higher than the recommended amount by the World Health Organization.
 Exercise caution on smoggy days and do not venture outside without a high-quality air mask.

 Summer in Beijing

 As the city starts to see lower pollution levels than in the spring, the temperatures rise along with the humidity in the summer.
 July and August are the wettest months of the whole year.
-To somewhat avoid humidity and thunderstorms, June will be the best month visit during this season.
+To somewhat avoid humidity and thunderstorms, June will be the best month to visit during this season.

-July and August also see a sea of tourists in the city and along the Great Wall, despite the warm temps.
+July and August also see a sea of tourists in the city and along the Great Wall, despite the warm temperatures.
 Go in June to avoid these crowds and cool off by splashing around in the Dragon Boat Festival.
 Summer days will be long, especially in July, and the skies will go between being super sunny to overcast with rainstorms in July and August.

 What to pack: Prepare for both heat and humidity: pack shorts, tank tops, and flip flops for the sunny days and a lightweight raincoat and waterproof shoes for the rainy ones.
 Sunblock or an umbrella is recommended (Block the sun or the rain!) and a water bottle.